single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 There are two steps to deploying a microfrontend.

-1. Uploading production javascript bundles to a web server / CDN.
+1. Uploading production JavaScript bundles to a web server / CDN.
 It is encouraged to use a CDN such as AWS S3 + Cloudfront, Google Cloud Storage, Microsoft Azure Storage, Digital Ocean Spaces, etc because of their superior availability, caching, and performance due to edge locations.
-The javascript files that you upload are completely static.
+The JavaScript files that you upload are completely static.
 It is encouraged to always write new files to the CDN instead of overwriting files.
 2. Updating your import map to point to the newly deployed file.

 The implementation of Step 1 is dependent on the infrastructure you're using for your CDN.
 The AWS CLI ([`aws s3 sync`](https://docs.aws.amazon.com/cli/latest/reference/s3/)), Google gsutil ([`gsutil cp`](https://github.com/single-spa/import-map-deployer/blob/master/examples/ci-for-javascript-repo/gitlab-gcp-storage/.gitlab-ci.yml)), etc are easy ways of accomplishing this.